Picture book [Me chan (Means Miss Me)]

 The main character, Me chan (Miss Me) , is a shy, only child.
 The story begins when Me chan and her mother move out of the house she used to live in with her grandmother and other family members.
 How does Me chan, who is shy and alone, grow up when she moves out?
 Join us as Me chan changes through one day’s happenings (an adventure for her).

 The setting is inspired by the 1960s and 1970s, when Japan was in a vibrant mood of economic growth, but with a modern touch.
-I personally feel that the gloomy mood of the mid-1970s, caused by the oil crisis, is very much in tune with today’s unstable world.
+Among them, the oil shock in the 1970s caused a major turmoil in the world economy.
+I personally feel that these gloomy moods have something to sympathize with this very unstable today’s world.
 There are so many people in the world living so many different lives.
 There are many people who go through life quietly and unnoticed.
-I wanted to bring a sense of kindness and hope to those who read this book through the lives of those who have children and struggle with life in a cheerful way.
-I hope that this book will provide an opportunity for adults and children alike to think about the diversity of family life.
+I wanted to bring a sense of kindness and hope to those in any situation who read this book through the lives of those who have children and struggle with life in a cheerful way.
+Then, I hope that this book will provide an opportunity for adults and children alike to think about the diversity of family life.
 Why is there bullying at school?
 Why does abuse happen?
 There is nothing gloomy in this book, but I hope it will give you a chance to think about these things.

 I hope to continue the story by focusing on family and social topics that are relevant then and now.
 In the sequel, Me chan will grow up and deal with school life and other things.
 (That’s the plan.)